SAP-samples/teched2022-IN280/exercises/ex2/ex23/readme.md

    <br>![](/exercises/ex2/images/IMExceptConfigSelectService.png)

     A *Cloud Integration service* in SAP Cloud ALM serves three use cases: integration, exception, and health monitoring.
-The below **use cases** are part of *Integration & Exception Monitoring* displayed as **monitoring categories**:
+The below **use cases** are part of *Integration & Exception Monitoring* and are displayed as **monitoring categories**:

 	- *SAP Integration Suite Messages* for **integration monitoring**
 	- *Integration Artifact Deployments* for **exception monitoring**

 #### Adapt the **monitoring filter**

-The default preconfigured *Cloud Integration services* are already prepared and nothing has to be done. **You can jump to the step 7**
+❗ If you are using the default preconfigured *Cloud Integration services* the monitoring filter is a generic one and can't be changed.
+Filtering is with the purpose of this exercise not allowed **Please jump to the step 6**

-If you configure your *own-managed Cloud Integration service* `CloudIntegration-<tenant_name>-<userID>` you can adapt the **monitoring filter** as per your needs.
+If you configure your *self-managed Cloud Integration service* `CloudIntegration-<tenant_name>-<userID>` you can adapt the **monitoring filter** as per your needs.
-You will change the filter in that way that you will monitor only artifacts that cover your *user ID* in the name.
+You will change the filter in a way that you will monitor only artifacts with *user ID* in the name.

-:heavy_exlamation_mark: the default preconfigured *Cloud Integration services* such as `TECHED-EU02` show all integration deployment exceptions.
-The ones managed by attendees are adapted to see only their integration artifacts

 3. *Select* the **Integration Artifact Deployments** by *clickig* the *arrow* icon